wangnan0623/STC-Net/README.md

 2. Change your local path in ./evaluation/local.py

-3. run ``` python run_tracker.py dimp afnet --dataset eotb --sequence val --epochname your_checkpoint.pth.tar ``` the predicted bounding boxes are be saved in ./tracking_result.
+3. run ``` python run_tracker.py aihd ahnet --dataset visevent --sequence val --epochname your_checkpoint.pth.tar ``` the predicted bounding boxes are be saved in ./tracking_result.
     - The predicted  bounding box format:  An N×4 matrix with each line representing object location [xmin, ymin, width, height] in one event frame.
 ##  Acknowledgments
 * Thanks for the great [visionml/pytracking](https://github.com/visionml/pytracking)  module.